smedstadc/bot-tooper/README.md

 ### Setup:
 1. Open sample-settings.py in your favorite text editor.
 2. Follow the directions in the comments
-3a.
-Run 'python irc-bot.py' for IRC
-3b.
-Run 'python jabber-bot.py for XMPP
+3. Run 'python irc-bot.py' for IRC or 'python jabber-bot.py' for XMPP

 ### Misc:
 If the bot misbehaves or crashes please make a github account (it's painless) and report any issues you have [here](https://github.com/smedstadc/bot-tooper/).
 If you don't know what happened try piping the output to a text file and reading the last few lines.